-- The design contemplates the following functionalities: - 8-channel single-ended to differential low-noise stages. - Protection system against high-voltage peaks, avoiding damage on the front-end and back-end electronics. - A monitor output set before the conversion to differential to display a signal. - Capability to adjust the gain.
+The design contemplates the following functionalities:

+- 8-channel single-ended to differential low-noise stages. - Protection system against high-voltage peaks, avoiding damage on the front-end and back-end electronics. - A monitor output set before the conversion to differential to display a signal. - Capability to adjust the gain.

-Regarding the design of the single-ended to differential channel, the topology combines both fullydifferential amplifiers using the AD8139 for the conversion to differential, and low-noise operational amplifiers AD4817-1 to provide an easier gain control.
+Regarding the design of the single-ended to differential channel, the topology combines both fully-differential amplifiers using the AD8139 for the conversion to differential, and low-noise operational amplifiers AD4817-1 to provide an easier gain control.
 To optimise the noise performance on the conversion to differential, a unitary-gain operation mode is selected for the AD8139, while the ADA4817-1 precedes the AD8139 implementing a follower circuit with a potentiometer at the non-inverting input, allowing to control the signal gain.
 The schematic is presented in Fig. 22.

-The part preceding the buffer is composed of an over-voltage protection circuit, a smoothing capacitor $C_s$ and a terminator in split configuration.
-The protection circuit is based on low-capacitance (< 1.5 pF) fast-switching Shottky diodes from the BAV99 series, driving overvoltage peaks towards the power supply, with the current being limited by the 220 $\Omega$ resistor.
-The input terminators $R{T1}$ and $R{T2}$ may be configured either for current or voltage inputs.
+The part preceding the buffer is composed of an over-voltage protection circuit, a smoothing capacitor C_s , in case a shaping of the signal is needed (not mounted in the present version) and a terminator in split configuration.
+The protection circuit is based on low-capacitance ($< 1.5 \, \mathrm{pF}$) fast-switching Shottky diodes from the BAV99 series, driving overvoltage peaks towards the power supply, 5 Vdc in the current design, with the current being limited by the $220\,\Omega$ resistor.
+The input terminators R{T1} and R{T2} may be configured either for current or voltage inputs.
 In case of a current input (from a PMT) the current input is transformed into voltage with the input voltage divider point.
-On the other hand, for standard voltage inputs from a signal generator, $R{T1}$ is set to $0\Omega$ and $R{T2}$ to its corresponding termination impedance, typically $50 \Omega$ .
+On the other hand, for standard voltage inputs from a signal generator, R{T1} is set to $0\,\Omega$ and R{T2} to its corresponding termination impedance, typically $50\,\Omega$.